the-spyke/rms/README.md

 To achieve these goals `RMS` suggests to publish packages in the native `ECMAScript Modules` or `ESM` format and without down compilation to `ES5`.
 Consuming packages not in `ES5` format may be difficult as you need to know how to compile/process every single dependency package.
 Same time JavaScript is a developing language and new features appear every time.
 Luckily its development conforms to a specialized process governed by [TC39](https://tc39.es/) group.
 Language features are developed as proposals and pass through several _stages_ during their life cycle.

 Today's applications consist of hundreds and thousands of files of different kinds.
 To manage this complexity and streamline app delivery developers started using the same approach as on desktops: compile & link.
 In relation to a web application `compilation` usually means `transpiling`, while `linking` means `bundling`.
-[Babel](https://babeljs.io/) became a _defacto_ tool for down compiling JavaScript code to older versions and could be used as an integration point.
+[Babel](https://babeljs.io/) became a _de facto_ tool for down compiling JavaScript code to older versions and could be used as an integration point.

 `RMS` leverages `TC39` process and `Babel` and defines rules for consuming and upgrading compliant packages without a hustle.